-In an effort to address the limitations of current computer-based interventions, namely, users' loss of interest over the long term and dropouts (which are also problematic in classical face-to-face interventions), our approach is to leverage users' acceptance of ECAs documented early on as increasing enjoyment and engagement with computer systems [Cassell et al. 2000] by developing an expressive empathic 3D animated character with Text-to-Speech and lip synchronization using the 3D Haptek engine.
-Our virtual agent is able to perceive the user's (or client's) facial expressions and text entries as it delivers the adapted content of the DCU (the evidence-based patient-centered BMI previously described) [Hester et al. 2005; Squires and Hester 2004] in an empathetic style.
-It combines (1) partial nonverbal mimicry (head nods and facial expressions), also known as parallel empathy and important in building rapport [Bavelas et al. 1986], and (2) verbal reflective listening (RL) considered one of the main ways of conveying empathy in patient-centered interventions [Rogers 1959].
+In an effort to address the limitations of current computer-based interventions, namely users' loss of interest over the long term and dropouts (which are also problematic in classical face-to-face interventions), our approach is to leverage users' acceptance of ECAs documented early on as increasing enjoyment and engagement with computer systems [Cassell et al. 2000] by developing an expressive empathic 3D animated character with Text-to-Speech and lip synchronization using the 3D Haptek engine.
+Our virtual agent is able to perceive the user's (or client's) facial expressions and text entries as it delivers the adapted content of the DCU (the evidence-based patient-centered BMI described above) [Squires and Hester 2004; Hester et al. 2005] in an empathetic style.
+It combines 1) partial non-verbal mimicry (head nods and facial expressions), also known as parallel empathy and important in building rapport [Bavelas et al. 1986], and 2) verbal reflective listening (RL) considered one of the main ways of conveying empathy in patient-centered interventions [Rogers 1959].